csinva/csinva.github.io/_notes/research_ovws/ovw_llms.md

 - memory-based
     - SERAC: Memory-Based Model Editing at Scale ([mitchell...manning, finn, 2022](https://proceedings.mlr.press/v162/mitchell22a/mitchell22a.pdf))
       - keep track of list of edits in external memory and use them as appropriate context at test time (don't finetune the model, instead train a smaller simpler model for using the external contexts)
+    - Language Modeling with Editable External Knowledge ([li, liu..., neubig, andreas, 2024](https://arxiv.org/abs/2406.11830v1)) - have LLM rewrite and update knowledge base as new docs are added
     - T-Patcher (Huang et al., 2023) and CaliNET (Dong et al., 2022) introduce extra trainable parameters into the feed- forward module of PLMs
 - weight updates
     - Knowledge Neurons in Pretrained Transformers ([dai et al. 2021](https://arxiv.org/abs/2104.08696)) - integrated gradients wrt to each neuron in BERT, then selectively udpate these neurons